 As this end point is approached, insulin and blood sugar increasingly cause serious damage to many tissues.
-And it all began with too much dietary sugar-releasing carbohydrate that induced overproduction of insulin in the first place.
+And it all begins with too much of those pesky dietary sugar-releasing carbohydrates that induce overproduction of insulin in the first place.

 Insulin is a crucial hormone for good health.
 Too much insulin, however, is highly inflammatory.
 It will ruin your health in many ways.

 The Insulin Connection to Disease